Reference Photos

 The subject’s pose is partially a matter of your preference, but here are some posing tips that make a portrait more artistic.

-2. Find ways to avoid having the subject face the camera straight-on and smile, such as using three-quarter views, having the subject looking up or down, have the subject tilt his/her head, or having the subject turn his/her eyes away from the camera.
+1. Find ways to avoid having the subject face the camera straight-on and smile.
+Some ways to do that include using three-quarter views, having the subject look up or down, tilt his/her head, or turn his/her eyes away from the camera.

-3. If you want to use a straight-on photo, make it more interesting my trying different expressions or striking lighting.
+2. If you want to use a straight-on photo, make it more interesting by using stark lighting.

-4. Use different expressions.
+3. Try different expressions.
 While smiles are nice to draw, having the subject make a different expression can often bring out the artistic nature of a piece in different ways.
-Try small smiles, no smiles, serious expressions, laughing faces, or anything that is not a regular picture-taking smile for greatest artistic expression.
+Try small smiles, no smiles, laughing faces, or anything that is not a regular picture-taking smile for greatest artistic expression.

-5. Taking a picture from above or below can add interest and artistry to a photograph, which will translate into a more interesting portrait
+4. Taking a picture from above or below can add interest and artistry to a photograph, which will translate into a more interesting portrait.

 This straight-on shot of my sister Ellie is cute, but it doesn't have the artistry I look for in a reference photo.
 It could make for a boring portrait.